openstack/governance/goals/train/pdf-doc-generation.rst

 The completion criteria for this goal is as follows:

 #.
+Each team needs to ensure they can build PDFs and that the PDFs look
+   respectable.
+It is not a requirement of the project teams to update their repo to allow local building of PDFs.

+#.
+The doc gate job should run and produce PDFs for all projects, it should not
+   depend on in-repository declarations of new dependencies or a new tox env.

+#.
 It is possible to run Sphinx using the configuration in `doc/source` and generate a
    single PDF file containing all of the documentation in that directory.